Last updated: 19 July 2023

-Disclaimer seems to be the ‘catch-all’ phrase used these days to cover any number of legal statements or agreements.
+Disclaimer seems to be the ‘catch-all’ phrase used these days to cover any number of legal notices, contracts or agreements.

 We are often asked to write a customized ‘Disclaimer’ when in fact the client really wants Website Terms & Conditions or a Limitation of Liability clause.
 But ‘Disclaimer’ sounds legalese and that’s the term they go with when asking for help.